garazi/LightningAdoptionWorkshop/docs/Exercise_4.md

 5. Save the file.

 ###Step 2 - Add the component to a page
-1. Navigate to a Property page.
+1. Navigate to a Property Record Detail page.
 2. Choose **Edit Page** from the Setup menu.
 3. Locate your HelloWorld component in the Component List.
 4. Drag it onto the page and place it at the top of the right-hand column.